richardartoul/richardartoul.github.io/_posts/2015-07-16-promises-generators.markdown

 var result1 = yield promisifiedAjaxCall(val);
 {% endhighlight %}

 `result1Promise` variable will then be assigned a promise.
-Once the ajax call is complete and the promise resolves, the `.then()` function will execute, and the response from the ajax call will be passed back into the `ajaxGenerator` function (as a result of invoking `.next()`) and assigned to `result1`.
+Once the ajax call is complete and the promise resolves, the `.then()` function will execute, and the response from the ajax call will be passed back into the `ajaxGenerator` function (as a result of invoking `.next(result1)`).
+Inside of the generator, the response from the ajax call will be assigned to `result1`.

 {% highlight javascript %}
-var result1Promise = testGenerator.next().value.then(function(result) {
+var result1Promise = testGenerator.next().value.then(function(result1) {
-  testGenerator.next(result);
+  var result2Promise = testGenerator.next(result1).value.then(function(result2) {
+    testGenerator.next(result2);
   });
+});
 {% endhighlight %}

-The code will continue to execute until it hits the `yield` statement on line 3 at which point the process will repeat, eventually assigning the result of the second ajax call to `result2`.
+The generator function will resume execution until it hits the `yield` statement on line 3 at which point the process will repeat, eventually assigning the result of the second ajax call to `result2`.
 The code can now be thought of as looking like this:

 {% highlight js linenos %}
 var ajaxRoutine = function*(val) {